Nexmo/station/_tutorials/call-tracking.md

 ```

 Repeat the buying and linking step for as many numbers as you'd like to use.

+> For new users, you will need to top up your account before you can buy a number.

 ## Set Up and Run the Application